7 day plan

 John 21:15-17

-15When they had finished eating, Jesus said to Simon Peter, “Simon son of John, do you love me more than these?”
+15When Jesus and his disciples had finished eating, he asked, “Simon son of John, do you love me more than the others do?”

-17The third time he said to him, “Simon son of John, do you love me?”
+17Jesus asked a third time, “Simon son of John, do you love me?”

 Reflection: Restored for Revival